GET IN TOUCH

 What Is a Missouri Bank Levy Notice?

 A Missouri Bank Levy Notice is an official document issued when a taxpayer has an unpaid tax debt.
-It authorizes the government to withdraw funds directly from a bank account to satisfy the amount owed.
+It authorizes the government to intercept or withdraw funds from a bank account to satisfy the amount owed.
 This notice can come from either the Internal Revenue Service for federal taxes or the Missouri Department of Revenue for state taxes.
 It represents one of the final stages in the collection process, following previous notices or bills that have gone unanswered.

 Understanding Bank Levies